19hours/sg-statutes/Acts/Legal Profession Act.md

 [19/2008 wef 01/12/2008]

-(b) the Society or the person making the complaint and the solicitor to whom the complaint relates and (if so instructed by the Disciplinary Committee) the secretary of the Disciplinary Committee may sue out writs of subpoena ad testificandum and of duces tecum.
+(b) the Society or the person making the complaint and the solicitor to whom the complaint relates and (if so instructed by the Disciplinary Committee) the secretary of the Disciplinary Committee may sue out subpoenas to testify or to produce documents.

 [42/2005 wef 01/01/2006]